-An implementation of the syntactic approach presented in this article consists of an FTAL compiler which generates FPCC packages.
+An implementation of the syntactic approach presented in this article consists of an FTAL compiler that generates FPCC packages.
 An FPCC package consists of two parts: the initial machine state and the proof of safety.
-The proof of safety can be further divided into two pieces: one is the proof of the Preservation and Progress theorems and the other is the proof that the initial machine state satisfies the Initial Condition property.
-Note that the proofs of Preservation and Progress do not change for any machine state which has been generated by compiling an FTAL program.
-Thus, these properties need only be proven once and can then be reused for all FPCC packages produced by this compiler.
+The proof of safety can be further divided into two pieces: one is the proof of the Preservation and Progress theorems, and the other is the proof that the initial machine state satisfies the Initial Condition property.
+Note that the proofs of Preservation and Progress (which are built semi-automatically) do not change for any machine state that has been generated by compiling an FTAL program.
+Thus, these properties need be proven only once and can then be reused for all FPCC packages produced by this compiler.

 In the following sections, we first describe our Coq representation of the machine and the encoding of FTAL syntax and semantics and soundness theorems.
-Next we discuss implementation of the formal proofs of FPCC Preservation and Progress, which were done interactively using the Coq proof assistant.
-Then, we describe a compiler which parses an FTAL program, performs type-checking, and automatically produces the Coq term representing the typing derivation.
+Next we discuss implementation of the formal proofs of FPCC Preservation and Progress, which were done interactively by using the Coq proof assistant.
+Then, we describe a compiler that parses an FTAL program, performs type-checking, and automatically produces the Coq term representing the typing derivation.
 This typing derivation is then used to construct the proof of the Initial Condition property.

-Coq is a proof assistant tool for the calculus of inductive constructions.
+Coq is a proof assistant tool for the calculus of inductive constructions (Section 2.1).
 It provides an interactive interface for constructing formal proofs in the logic.
-The Coq syntax for $\lambda$ -abstraction, $\lambda X : A.B$ , is [X:A]B. The syntax for dependent products, $\Pi X : A.B$ , is (X:A)B and Coq allows for the normal arrow abbreviation of this when the bound variable does not occur in the body, e.g. A->B. Coq syntax for inductive definitions is exactly that described in Section 2.1.
-Coq uses the sort Prop for logical propositions and the sort Set for the type of specifications (booleans, natural numbers, lists, programs, etc.).
+The Coq syntax for λ -abstraction, $\lambda X : A \cdot B$, is [X:A]B. The syntax for dependent products, $\Pi X : A \cdot B$, is (X:A)B and Coq allows for the normal arrow abbreviation of this when the bound variable does not occur in the body, e.g., A->B. Coq syntax for inductive definitions is exactly that described in Section 2.1.
+Coq uses the sort Prop for logical propositions and the sort Set for the type of specifications (Booleans, natural numbers, lists, programs, etc.).

 6.1.
-Encoding machine semantics
+ENCODING MACHINE SEMANTICS

 The Coq encoding of the machine to which FTAL programs are translated is very similar to the presentation in Section 2.2.
-For example, having defined the registers as an inductive set with 32 constructors, we then define the memory and register file as being functions and the state as a triple of memory, register file, and program counter:
+For example, having defined the registers as an inductive set with 32 constructors, we then define the memory and register file as being functions and the state as a triple of memory, register file, and program counter.

+'''

 Definition Word := nat.

-Inductive \Reg : Set := \r0 : \Reg | \r1 : \Reg | ...
+Inductive Reg : Set := r0 : Reg | r1 : Reg | ...

-'''

 Definition Mem := Word -> Word.

 Definition RegFile := Reg -> Word.

 Definition State := (Mem (RegFile Word)).

 '''

-The instruction set is then defined as an inductive definition with appropriate constructors:
+The instruction set is then defined as an inductive definition with appropriate constructors.